-The Ge0l0gy 0f The Deschutes Basin
+The Geology of The Deschutes Basin

 Fifty million years of geologic history are dramatically displayed on the canyon walls of the middle Deschutes River and lower Crooked Rivers.
 Volcanic eruptions that occurred over thousands of years created a large basin dramatized by colorful layers of basalt, ash, and sedimentary formations.
 The most significant contributor to the outstandingly remarkable geologic resource is the unique intra-canyon basalt formations created by recurring volcanic and hydrologic activities.